Your advisor is your primary academic resource.

 Office of the Dean of Students: The Dean of Students oversees Student Conduct, the Student Legal Clinic, Off-Campus Community Relations, and Parent and Family Services.
 The Dean of Students is available to all students and families.

-Office of Disability Services: Students with documented disabilities may qualify for accommodations such as extended time on tests or distraction-reduced testing environments.
+Office of Access and Equity: Disability Resources: Students with documented disabilities may qualify for accommodations such as extended time on tests or distraction-reduced testing environments.

 Office of Student Success : OSS is committed to improving the undergraduate experience for the students of ASU by connecting students to resources, providing Academic Success Workshops, academic coaching, and more.